fox-io/hydrus_telegram_bot/README.md

 # Telegram Photo Channel Controller Bot
 ## About
-This bot was designed and built to control the telegram channel [Flickr Sneps](https://t.me/flickrsneps) and the twitter account [@flickrsneps](https://twitter.com/flickrsneps)
+This bot was originally designed to control the telegram channel [Flickr Sneps](https://t.me/flickrsneps) and the twitter account [@flickrsneps](https://twitter.com/flickrsneps).
+You can find the original bot code and repository at https://github.com/kheina/hourly-photo-telegram-bot .

 2024-05-16: Modifications have been made to the original bot to work as intended for my own personal use. @fox-io